Washington state confirms second U.S. coronavirus death; New York reports first case

 Trump said on Sunday that travelers to the United States from countries at high risk of coronavirus would be screened before boarding and on arrival, without specifying which countries.

-Delta Air Lines Inc said on Sunday it was suspending until May flights to Milan in northern Italy where most of that country’s coronavirus cases have been reported.
+Delta Air Lines Inc said on Sunday it was suspending until May flights to Milan in northern Italy, where most of that country’s coronavirus cases have been reported.
 Flights will continue to Rome.
 American Airlines Group Inc announced a similar move late on Saturday.

 The United States has 75,000 test kits for coronavirus and will expand that number “radically” in coming weeks, U.S. Health and Human Services Secretary Alex Azar told ABC’s “This Week” on Sunday.

-Vice President Mike Pence said the government had contracted 3M Co to produce an extra 35 million respiratory masks a month.
+Vice President Mike Pence, appointed last week to run the White House’s coronavirus response, said the government had contracted 3M Co to produce an extra 35 million respiratory masks a month.
 He urged Americans not to buy the masks, which he said were only needed by healthcare workers.
 Honeywell International Inc is the other major U.S. mask producer.

 He also told Fox News that clinical trials of a coronavirus vaccine would start in six weeks but that a vaccine would likely not be available this season.